shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 const api = new sstk.CatalogApi();

-const collection_id = "126351028"; // String | ID of collection that will get assets added to it
+const collection_id = "126351028"; // String | The ID of the collection to add assets to

 const body = new ShutterstockApiReference.CreateCatalogCollectionItems(); // CreateCatalogCollectionItems | Collection item attributes to add to collection